Critical properties of the Majorana chain with competing interactions: Floating phases

+In the lower part of the phase diagram in Fig.\ref{fig:PD} the Luttinger liquids become unstable due to pairing instability that becomes relevant when the Luttinger liquid parameter exceeds $K^c=1/2$.
+Since G1 phase is always incommensurate in the vicinity of the floating phases the transition is of the Kosterlitz-Thouless type.
+In Fig.\ref{fig:floating2}{\bf d} we provide an example of the Luttinger liquid exponent $K$ along the vertical cut at $f=0.6$.
+We associate the boundaries of the Floating-3 with the two points where the LL exponent $K$ takes critical values $K^c=1/2$ and $1/4$.
+Similar procedure has been applied for a transition between the G1 Floating-1 phases.
+We also expect that the transition between the floating-2 and G1 phases takes place when $K=1/2$ but we cannot confirm this numerically due to proximity of the first order transition between G1 and G2 phases and the commensurate line.

+Let us also comment here that the pairing instability responsible for the transitions into G1 and G2 phases are not relevant in the critical Ising phase.
+Therefore the critical value of the Luttinger liquid exponent at the Lifshitz transition is larger and equal to $K^c=1$\cite{chepiga_laflorencie}.

+In order to distinguish pure floating phases from the critical phase whe the Luttinger liquid is superposed with Ising criticality we extract the central charge.
 In conformal field theory\cite{difrancesco} Luttinger liquid phase is characterized by the central charge $c=1$, while Ising criticality has the central charge $c=1/2$.
 When the two critical regimes come together the phase is characterized by the central charge $c=1+1/2=3/2$.
-We extract the central charge numerically from the finite-size scaling of the entanglement entropy in an open chain that on a finite chain with $N$ sites scales with the size of the subsystem $n$ as\cite{CalabreseCardy,PhysRevLett.96.100603,capponi}:
+The entanglement entropy $S_N(n)=-\mathrm{Tr} \rho_n \ln \rho_n$ is extracted from the eigenvalues of the reduced density matrix $\rho_n$.
+We extract the central charge numerically from the finite-size scaling of the entanglement entropy in an open chain that on a finite chain with $N$ sites scales with the size of the subsystem $n$ ($1\ll n\ll N$) as\cite{CalabreseCardy}: